 Then, one year, I was asked to co-chair the effort.
 Immediately, I decided to dive in headfirst & make this the most successful drive we’ve ever had at the USCC.

-But that meant 2 things…we had to put in more effort/outwork/outpassion than the previous people who lead the overall event & make sure that our drive & intensity filtered down to every area at the site…
+But that meant 2 things…we had to put in a greater effort, outwork whatever was done previously & literally outpassion the world to ensure that our drive & intensity filtered down to every area at the site…

 I made sure that the people who volunteered to work alongside me were just as serious about this as I was.